ryancys1234/Programming-12-Review/README.md

 int, float, boolean... only appear once - that is, at the beginning.

 Reminder: Single '=' is used to assign values, double '=' is used to compare / equal values.
-If there is one bracket, '=' ; two brackets, '=='.